Instagram Model Lexi Kai Flashes Her Curvy Booty In Skintight Bodysuit

 Fitness model Lexi Kai put her curvy backside on display for her latest Instagram update.
 She rocked a skintight bodysuit with a thong bottom as she posed outdoors next to a mural in the three-photo set.

-Lexi had been showcasing her booty in several recent posts, and continued the trend with her most newest upload.
+Lexi had been showcasing her booty in several of her recent posts, and she continued the trend with her newest upload.
 She was photographed outside as the sun shone on her gorgeous face.
 The Colorado native treated fans to an eyeful of her curves from the back in two pics, and from the front in another.
 She wore a white bodysuit from Fashion Nova that had pink shoulders.
 The piece was backless and had a thong bottom which helped accentuate her curves.

-In the first snap, the 23-year-old was shot from behind and had her body slightly tilted.
+In the first snap, the 23-year-old was photographed from behind and had her body slightly tilted.
 Lexi turned her head towards the camera and had a giant smile across her face.
 She wore her long hair down with a pair of sunglasses perched on the top of her head.
-Lexi rested her arms in front of her body and this gave a clear view of her curvaceous booty.
-The model stood next to a floral mural as her skin was glowing under the sun.
+Lexi rested her arms in front of her body, and her pose gave a clear view of her curvaceous booty.
+The model stood next to a floral mural as her skin glowed under the sun.

 For the next photo, Lexi stood in the same spot but replaced her large smile with a smoldering look.
 Once again, fans caught a clear glimpse of her derriere in the thong-bottomed suit.
-Lexi was shot from the front for the third image.
-The tight bodysuit hugged onto her body and her ample breasts.
-This was a full-body snap that was cut-off at the neck.
+Lexi was shot in full-body from the front that was cut-off at the neck for the third image, and the tight bodysuit hugged onto her body and her ample breasts.
 The v-cut piece showed off her athletic legs, and her tanned skin popped against the white outfit and backdrop.
 Lexi wore a pair of light-pink FILA shoes to complete the look.

-Many of the fitness model’s 747,000 Instagram followers flocked to the photo set, and over 7,500 of them slapped the “like” button in just over 13 hours after it went live.
+Many of the fitness model’s 747,000 Instagram followers flocked to the photo set, and more than 7,500 of them clicked the “like” button in just over 13 hours after it went live.
 Lexi received over 280 comments as her replies were swarmed with fire and heart-eye emoji.

 https://www.instagram.com/p/B_7-7mEH2r9/